-API Name API Description query(name, queryOption, isCaseInsensitive) Performs a case-sensitive or case-insensitive query and return the entities with the given name and satisfying the query options. count(name, queryOption, isCaseInsensitive) Performs a case-sensitive or case-insensitive query and return the number of the entities with the given name and satisfying the query options.
+API Name API Description query(name, queryOption, isCaseI Performs a case-sensitive or case-insensitive query and return the entities with the given name and satisfying the query options.

-By default, the query is case-sensitive, due to the default Unicode collation for SAP HANA database.
+API Name API Description count(name, queryOption, isCaseInsensitive) Performs a case-sensitive or case-insensitive query and return the number of the entities with the given name and satisfying the query options.

+The parameter is CaseInsensitive is for SAP HANA database only.
+If you are working with SAP HANA database, by default, the query is case-sensitive, due to the default Unicode collation for SAP HANA database.
 Specifying the flag isCaseInsensitive as true would issue a case insensitive query.
-However, the query performance would not be as efficient as with a case-insensitive query.
+However, the guery performance would not be as efficient as with a case-insensitive guery.